-The Customer Service Centre will be open 8am-5pm Monday-Friday.
+The Customer Service Centre is open 8am-5pm Monday-Friday.

-The Fremantle Library Lounge on the ground floor will be open Monday-Friday from 9am-7pm, and from 9am-5pm on weekends.
+The Fremantle Library Lounge on the ground floor is open Monday-Friday from 9am-7pm, and from 9am-5pm on weekends.

-The main library on the lower level will be open Monday-Friday from 10am-7pm, and from 9am-5pm on weekends.
+The main library on the lower level is open Monday-Friday from 10am-7pm, and from 9am-5pm on weekends.